Go to

 We had a concert in the Playhouse Cinema this evening by a world renowned pianist, Roman Rudnytsky.
 He played Rachmaninoff, Grieg, Beethoven, Babajanian, Ravel, and Liszt with Chopin and Copeland in his encores.
 The audience of about fifty people were impressed with the beauty of the music and the artistry of the playing.

 After the concert I proposed a vote of thanks to Roman for coming to Barraba, and for presenting such a wonderful program of beautiful music played with such exquisite artistry.
-I included Andrew Sharp for providing such a great venue and organising the concert which will add a beautiful piece of musical tapestry to the cultural cloth of Life in Barraba.
+I included Andrew Sharp for providing such a great venue and organizing the concert which will add a beautiful piece of musical tapestry to the cultural cloth of Life in Barraba.
 I was congratulated for the merciful brevity and absolute aptness of my comments.

 Posted: 14/8/09 10:30 PM